-The "actual" machine is a CC-NUMA shared memory multiprocessor.
-Each node in the system has a piece of the globally shared memory and a private cache that is maintained sequentially consistent using an invalidation-based (Berkeley protocol) fully-mapped directory-based cache coherence scheme.
-All the details of the interconnection network and coherence maintenance are exactly modeled.
+The "target" machine is a CC-NUMA shared memory multiprocessor.
+Each node in the system has a piece of the globally shared memory and a private cache that is maintained sequentially consistent using an invalidation-based (Berkeley protocol) fullymapped directory-based cache coherence scheme.
+The pertinent hardware features of the interconnection network and coherence maintenance are simulated, and section 5 gives further details of this machine.